bestwebsoft/user-role-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.7 - 22.05.2015 =
+* Bugfix : We fixed plugins work with Table view on the Network.
+* Bugfix : We fixed the selection of current role when switching between view modes on the Network.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.4.6 - 27.03.2015 =
 * Update : BWS plugins section is updated.
-* Update : We updated all functionality for wordpress 4.1.1
+* Update : We updated all functionality for wordpress 4.1.1.

 = V1.4.5 - 09.01.2015 =
 * Update : We updated all functionality for wordpress 4.1.